Week Two Update

 Crews continue to peel back the many layers of marcite.
 To the casual observer – work in week two was very similar to that of week one.
 Lots of chipping and removal of material.
 Some thoughts:

-- Rest assured that there will no longer be any issue with sloping on the staircases.
-With a majority of the marcite removed, the stairs are very flat with well-defined edges.
+• Rest assured that sloping on the staircases will no longer be an issue.
+With most of the marcite removed, the stairs are flat with well-defined edges.

 In addition to overseeing the project on a daily basis, B&G kicked off a couple of related projects:

-- B&G has designed and is now testing a 2nd iteration of 3D-printed gutter grates to replace broken sections.
+• B&G has designed and is now testing a 2nd iteration of 3D-printed gutter grates to replace broken sections.
 The grates we presently use in our gutters are discontinued and unavailable for purchase.
-Rather than replace large sections with a new style of grate (that wouldn’t match), we are experimenting with 3D-printed replacements.
-The material used should be mechanically durable and UV resistant.
-More on this to come.
+Rather than replace large sections with a new grate style (that wouldn’t match), we are experimenting with 3D-printed replacements.
+The material should be mechanically durable and UV-resistant – more on this to come.

 On Monday (September 19th), B&G met with the contractor to discuss some concerns and clarify job details:

-- The debris that entered the main drains during the demolition (a concern point of ours) will be thoroughly vacuumed out.
+• The debris that entered the main drains during the demolition (a concern point of ours) will be thoroughly vacuumed.
 The drain pipes will then be plugged with air bladders for the remainder of the demolition (including water blast) to prevent further issues.

-- Gutter grates will be temporarily removed and all gutters will be vacuumed out to remove debris.
+• Gutter grates will be temporarily removed, and all gutters will be vacuumed to remove debris.

 We also reviewed the anticipated schedule from now until project completion:

-- Plastering should take two days.
+• Plastering should take two days.
 If this schedule holds, work should wrap up early in the week of October 3rd.
-Recall that once work completes and the pool is re-filled, we run the pool for 30 days.
-Therefore, it is anticipated now that pool winterization will be pushed back to about one week after Halloween.
+Recall that once work is completed and the pool is refilled, we run the pool for 30 days.
+Therefore, pool winterization is anticipated to be pushed back to about one week after Halloween.

 Day 6

 Demolition continued.
-Unfortunately, during this week we had a number of issues with contractors tripping circuit breakers and/or GFCIs, resulting in the loss of some footage.
-This is a repeated issue several days this week
+Unfortunately, we had recurring issues with contractors tripping circuit breakers and GFCIs, resulting in the loss of some footage.

 We also took the opportunity to take some photos on Monday evening.